koloda/todo-api-test-task/README.md

 ## Installation
 Go to project directory.

+At first, you should copy .env.example to .env:

+`cp .env.example .env`

-First of all you should install dependencies:
+Then you should install dependencies:

 in case you have local installed php 8.2^
 `composer install`